hugolafis/game-of-life/README.md

-# game-of-life
+# Game of Life

-Conway's Game of Life
+A canvas-based version of Conway's 'Game of Life'.